Hawaii Court Records

 Honolulu, Hawaii 96813

-When sending a mail to the Criminal Justice Data Center, it is important to include the name, date of birth, and the social security number (if available).
-Attache also a money order or cashier’s check of $30 payable to the “State of Hawaii” for each record search.
-Results are usually available between seven to ten days.
+When sending mail to the Criminal Justice Data Center, it is important to include the name, date of birth, and social security number (if available).
+Attach a money order or cashier’s check for $30 payable to the “State of Hawaii” for each record search.
+Results are usually available within seven to ten days.

 Are Incarceration Records Public in Hawaii?

 According to the Freedom of information Law, all government records are open to public perusal.
 Arrest records, court records, and incarceration records are all public records.
-Therefore an interested person can obtain information concerning incarceration, the holding facility, the crime committed, the period of sentencing, Etc. However, detailed and sensitive information about the recorded holder may be restricted or closed by law.
+Therefore, an interested person may obtain information concerning incarceration, the holding facility, the crime committed, the period of sentencing, Etc. However, detailed and sensitive information about the recorded holder may be restricted or closed by law.

 - The name of the person involved in the record, unless said person is a juvenile